-St. Croix Falls, Wisconsin and Taylors Falls, Minnesota straddle the beautiful, Wild and Scenic St. Croix River.
-Home to the National Park Service visitor center, Interstate State Parks and the gorgeous Dalles of the St. Croix River, this area is an outdoor enthusiast’s dream.
-But arts and culture also abound these sister cities and nearby communities.
+St. Croix Falls, Wisconsin and Taylors Falls, Minnesota straddle one of the most dramatic sections of the beautiful, Wild and Scenic St. Croix River.
+Home to the National Park Service visitor center and Interstate State Parks in both Minnesota and Wisconsin, this area is an outdoor enthusiast’s dream.
+But arts and culture also abound in these sister cities and nearby communities.

-Right along the Hwy.
-8 construction detour on Tern Avenue south of Taylors Falls you can’t miss Peter Jadoonath Backyard Pottery Sale.
-Peter moved his studio from St. Paul to Shafer a couple of years ago and now invites his friends to join him in annual backyard sale.
-This year you will be able find amazing pottery by Peter, Joe Singewald, Mike Helke, Jason Trebs and Sarah Dudgeon.
+Just beyond the Hwy.
+8 traffic circle north of Franconia is Peter Jadoonath Backyard Pottery Sale.
+Peter moved his studio from St. Paul to Shafer a couple of years ago and now invites his friends to join him at his annual backyard sale.
+This year you will be able find amazing pottery by Peter, Joe Singewald, Mike Helke, Ani Kasten, Ross Nordquist and Sarah Dudgeon.
 Don’t be surprised if you see a few chickens checking out the pottery too.

-You saw the river from the overlook, but you should really take the opportunity to get out on one of the nation’s few Wild and Scenic Rivers with the Taylors Falls Scenic Boat Tours.
+You can definitely see the river from the overlook by the National Park Service Visitor Center or even cross over it via the walkways on the Hwy.
+8 bridge, but you should really take the opportunity to get out on one of the nation’s first National Scenic Riverways.
+The best way to do that is with the Taylors Falls Scenic Boat Tours.
 Their experienced pilot/guides will take you up close to the famous Dalles of the St. Croix and point out how this area was formed by glaciers.